 If you are using a third-party application to manipulate the built-in standard fan control of the Mac, TinkerTool System will not interfere with that application and an error message is shown in the pane.
 To run fan tests you will need to deactivate the other application first, then restart TinkerTool System.

-Time Machine usually does not need any maintenance as long as you don’t replace the source or destination disks (for more information, please also see the chapter on Time Machine).
-You just define which disk volumes should be included in the backup, what destination drive should be used, and switch Time Machine on.
-However, there can be certain cases where Time Machine may not run as expected, for example if there is a file system problem on one of the source volumes, or if there was a power failure during a Time Machine run.
-TinkerTool System can help you to detect possible problems with backups by controlling one of the diagnostic features of Time Machine with a few simple clicks: You can select two different backup sets and compare all their files, hereby showing the “true,” incremental contents of a Time Machine backup, not the simulated view in the Finder or the Time Machine user interface, which always shows the entire effective backup set at a selected point in time.
+You can select two different backup sets and compare all their files.
+This will show the “true,” incremental contents of a Time Machine backup, rather than the simulated view in the Finder or the Time Machine user interface, which always shows the entire effective backup set at a selected point in time.
 If some part of Time Machine is failing, this will mean that although specific files have been modified, they have not been included in the next incremental backup copy corresponding to the Time Machine snapshot taken immediately after the modification time.
 For typical Time Machine problems, the updates for an entire folder would be missing, which can be detected easily when comparing the two backups preceding and following the modification of files in that folder.

-As a side effect, you can also use this feature to determine which files have changed on your computer at at a particular point in time, or to assess how many files with what storage size are typically part of your backups every hour.
+You can also use this feature to determine which files have changed on your computer at a particular point in time, or to assess how many files with what storage size are typically part of your backups every hour.

-In an alternative mode of operation, it is also possible to compare the current data on your computer (more exact, all files which are selected to be handled by Time Machine) with a specific backup session.
+Alternatively, it is also possible to compare the current data on your computer (that is, all files which are selected to be handled by Time Machine) with a specific backup session.
 This feature is helpful to detect implementation errors in Time Machine.
 You can immediately see whether the data that should be copied has actually been copied.
 Note that this type of compare operation takes a significant amount of time, because all files on your computer have to be checked.